EngineerBetter/engineerbetter-hugo/content/blog/ci-shootout-getting-started.md

 As with Tekton, resources in Argo Workflows are simply shallow abstractions over Kubernetes resources.
 Kubernetes YAML is used to define [Argo Workflows' Templates](https://argoproj.github.io/argo-workflows/workflow-templates/).
 Templates are then composed into Workflows using another Kind of Kubernetes resource containing a Directed Acrylic Graph (DAG) syntax when there's more than one template.
 The Workflows are then executed using the Argo Workflows CLI.

-Unlike with Tekton, WorkflowTemplates cannot be executed outside the context of a Workflow, but the amount of configuration required to execute the Hello World template is still trivial.
+Unlike Tekton Tasks and Pipelines, WorkflowTemplates cannot be executed outside the context of a Workflow; the amount of configuration required to execute the Hello World template is still trivial.

 ```bash
 argo --namespace argo submit hello-workflow.yaml --watch